seanf316/P2-Movie-Buff-Or-Bluff/README.md

     -   As a Returning Visitor, I want to see new questions.
         - The quiz has been setup to fetch questions from the Opentdb API so the user should see new questions when playing again.
     -   As a Returning Visitor, I want to learn more about any updates.
-        - There is a sign up section included on the site, by signing up the user will be registered for newsletter which will include news on future updates to the site and any new content released.
+        - There is a sign up section included on the site, by signing up the user will be registered for the site newsletter which will include news on future updates to the site and any new content released.
     -   As a Returning Visitor, I want to find the best way to get in contact with the site developer.
         - The user can sign up and offer their feedback on the site, alternatively they can contact the developer via the social media links provided in the footer.